LSU C Braelin Moore Expected To Play Vs. Florida, But TE Trey’Dez Green Is Doubtful

 COMPLETE BRIAN KELLY POSTGAME PRACTICE VIDEO

-Moore will be listed as probable for the game.
-He injured his ankle on the first play of LSU’s win over Tech and left the field.
-He returned wearing a protective boot on his injured ankle on the sidelines.
+Moore injured his ankle on the first play of LSU’s win over Tech and left the game for good.
+He returned from the locker room wearing a protective boot on his injured ankle and spent the rest of the game on the sidelines.

-“Trey’Dez was out on the field today, catching balls, moving around,” Kelly said.
+“Trey’Dez was out on the field today, catching balls, moving around,” Kelly said on Thursday.
 “He’s going to be probably a game time decision.
 He’s not where we need him to be today, but we still have some time.”

 Green has worked on a treadmill and done hydrotherapy.

-Reserve true freshman defensive tackle Zion Williams is not expected to play because he is in concussion protocol, Kelly said.
+Reserve true freshman defensive tackle Zion Williams was listed as out on Friday as he is in concussion protocol, Kelly said.
 Williams played in the opener at Clemson, but did not play against Louisiana Tech.

 Be the first to comment